kjkuan/Shell-DSL/README.md

 DESCRIPTION
 ===========
 `Shell::DSL` is a module that provides a shell-like experience for running external commands and redirecting their I/O's.
 A command's standard output can be captured, and commands can be connected to form a pipeline easily.

 **NOTE:** This module is not thread-safe.

+**Caveat:** I've only tested it on Ubuntu, but it should work on any Unix-like system with the right native library dependencies; however, the module currently depends on the `Fcntl` Raku module, which needs to be installed manually with:

+    zef install -f Fnctl https://github.com/jonathanstowe/perl6-Fcntl

-**Caveat:** Although an implementation detail, this module currently depends on Bash to connect the pipes and to set up user specified I/O redirections for sub processes.
+Moreover, although an implementation detail, this module currently depends on Bash to connect the pipes and to set up user specified I/O redirections for sub processes.

 SYNOPSIS
 ========